py-pdf/pypdf/docs/user/comparisons.rst

 PyPDF2 was initially released in 2012 on PyPI and received releases until 2016.
 From 2016 to 2022 there was no update - but people were still using it.

-As PyPDF2 is open source, there were attempts to fork it and continue the development.
+As PyPDF2 is free software, there were attempts to fork it and continue the development.
 PyPDF3 was first released in 2018 and still receives updates.
 PyPDF4 has only one release from 2018.